zakwarren/nightsawayforms/docs/userGuide.md

 ###Menu

+The menu is only generated if say "y" when nightsawayforms asks if you will be providing catering.
+Otherwise it assumes you are relying on an alternate provision, such as if the site provides meals.

 The menu uses the dates provided to pre-populate the days of the week to a table.
 It then asks for the details of the menu.

 For example:
-1. nightsAwayForms asks: "How many meals will there be on Saturday?"
+1. nightsawayforms asks: "How many meals will there be on Saturday?"
 2. you answer: "3"
-3. nightsAwayForms prompts: "Saturday's meal 1:"
+3. nightsawayforms prompts: "Saturday's meal 1:"
 4. You respond: "Bacon sandwiches"
-5. nightsAwayForms prompts: "Saturday's meal 2:"
+5. nightsawayforms prompts: "Saturday's meal 2:"
 6. You respond: "Bacon sandwiches"
-7. nightsAwayForms prompts: "Saturday's meal 3:"
+7. nightsawayforms prompts: "Saturday's meal 3:"
 8. You respond: "Bacon and eggs"

 These responses are pushed into a table and written out into a